luyadev/luya.io/docs/guide/admin/assets.md

 }
 ```

-As the admin UI is written in angular the assets must be pre assigned to the admin UI therefore the `getAdminAssets()` method exists.
+As the admin UI is written in AngularJS the assets must be pre assigned to the admin UI therefore the `getAdminAssets()` method exists.

 > Keep in mind that you have to register this module in order to register the asset files.